-The Manager Mastermind Group provides a space where you can share strategies on pressing topics of the day with fellow managers and supervisors from campus.
-This is a solution-oriented social learning space where one main topic and then one or more hot topics of the day decided by those in attendance at the forum are discussed.
+Our Manager Mastermind Group provides a space where you can share strategies on pressing topics of the day with fellow managers and supervisors from campus.
+This is a solution-oriented social learning opportunity where one main topic and then one or more Hot Topics of the Day decided by those in attendance at the forum are discussed.
 Join one today to strengthen both your network and your skills.